halon176/h-crypto-price-bot/README.md

 /p eth
 /p cro
 ```
+To display the list of all available commands, type `/help`

 ## Roadmap
 - [ ] Create a function that aligns spaces to make text appear more uniform within the message with the data.